 Leadership simulations focus on developing strategic, interpersonal, and reflective capabilities.
 These experiences often challenge participants to manage ambiguity, navigate team dynamics, and communicate with stakeholders.

-leadership simulation example might involve a two-day intensive where participants step into the role of a regional director facing declining employee engagement and missed financial targets.
+A leadership simulation example might involve a two-day intensive where participants step into the role of a regional director facing declining employee engagement and missed financial targets.
 They must conduct one-on-one meetings, redesign team structure, and present a turnaround strategy to the executive board.

 Vendors like Celemi offer digital and in-person leadership simulations that let teams experience the long-term effects of their leadership choices, often with embedded analytics and peer feedback.
 Celemi’s leadership offerings, such as CELEMI Tango™, are designed to simulate people management in rapidly changing environments, enabling leaders to see how their talent decisions affect long-term strategic outcomes.